Babe: Pig in the City: Awards

 Peter Gabriel's "That'll Do", written and composed by Randy Newman, was nominated for Best Original Song at the 71st Academy Awards.

 Soundtrack

-The musical score for Babe: Pig in the City is composed by Nigel Westlake, who previously wrote the music for Babe.
+The musical score for Babe: Pig in the City was composed by Nigel Westlake, who previously wrote the music for Babe.
 A soundtrack album was released on November 24, 1998, by Geffen Records featuring Westlake's score, music inspired by the movie, as well as sound clips taken from film.
 The soundtrack also includes source music such as "Chattanooga Choo Choo" by Glenn Miller and "That's Amore" by Dean Martin.
 Additional tracks include the Academy Award-nominated theme song "That'll Do" and a song sung by E. G. Daily, the voice of Babe.